anefzaoui/HComment/README.md

 By taking the path of an editable `div`, we start to dive in browser API implementations that are either exclusive to one or two browsers, or never standardized, this makes workarounds and (dirty) hacks a must.

+### Too many edge cases.
+This module is obviously incomplete, mainly because of all the use cases that can't all be handled in one sitting.
+Example of edge cases are:
+- The user types `@` but instead of writing a user name, they move the cursor behind the sign and start writing.
+In the program's mind the `@` has been declared, so unless a stopping condition occurs, whatever input added is to be tested against the database of names.

 ## What could be done better

 - Making the whole module React-based/frameworkX-based for easier integration with websites that use such frameworks, and for a cleaner code.

+- Testing.
+Functional, and Unit tests.